knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

 All the configuration mechanisms that are available for the `Kafka` Broker class are also available for the brokers with `KafkaNamespaced` class with these exceptions:

-* [Above](#kafka-producer-and-consumer-configurations) it is described how producer and consumer configurations is done by modifying the `config-kafka-broker-data-plane` configmap in the `knative-eventing` namespace.
+* [This page](./configuring-kafka-features) describes how producer and consumer configurations is done by modifying the `config-kafka-broker-data-plane` configmap in the `knative-eventing` namespace.
 Since Kafka Broker controller propagates this configmap into the user namespace, currently there is no way to configure producer and consumer configurations per namespace.
 Any value set in the `config-kafka-broker-data-plane` `ConfigMap` in the `knative-eventing` namespace will be also used in the user namespace.
 * Because of the same propagation, it is also not possible to configure consumer offsets commit interval per namespace.
 * A few more configmaps are propagated: `config-tracing` and `kafka-config-logging`.
 This means, tracing and logging are also not configurable per namespace.
 * Similarly, the data plane deployments are propagated from the `knative-eventing` namespace to the user namespace.
 This means that the data plane deployments are not configurable per namespace and will be identical to the ones in the `knative-eventing` namespace.